Foundation & Structure of CUs

-She is the Assistant Vice President of Projects, Methods & Procedures for University Credit Union and hold a Project Management Professional (PMP) certification from the Project Management Institute.
+She a PMO Project Manager for UNIFY Financial Credit Union and holds a Project Management Professional (PMP) certification from the Project Management Institute.
 She has held a variety of titles in both member-facing and support roles and is involved with the NEFL Credit Union community.
 Lydia also serves as Chair of the Credit Union Education Program.

 Every day we interact with other people: members, coworkers, and managers just to name a few.
 Understanding personality types, learning styles, and emotional intelligence not only allows us to learn more about ourselves but helps us to better interact with those around us.
 Together in the Human Behavior class we will explore these concepts and find ways to apply it outside of the classroom.

 Laneia is the Administrative Assistant to Information Systems, Finance/Accounting, and Lending at 121 Financial Credit Union.
 She's previously worked in Training, Lending, Collections, Branch Operations, and Human Resources at Jax Federal, Community First and Coastline.

 Laneia graduated from Jacksonville University and the University of North Florida with a BS Degree in Accounting and an MBA.
 She also holds her certifications in project management and credit union financial counseling.

 Learning is her passion.
 Her goal is to provide a fun and easy approach to allow students to strengthen their understanding of how they use math in their credit union roles, as well as their personal financial lives.

 Lisa has been in the Mortgage Industry for over 20 years and has experience in every stage of the mortgage process.

 Throughout her career, she has had the opportunity to develop and implement many exciting programs to benefit members, including “No Closing Cost’’ program which has been extremely successful.